Ready to set sail on your first Disney cruise? Before you cast off, check out these 20 Tips For First Time Disney Cruising.

 I know the cruise planning process sounds a little overwhelming, but really it isn’t.
 The nice thing is the cast members are so helpful.
 All you need to do is relax and enjoy your magical Disney cruise vacation!
 Be sure to check out these Disney Cruise planning tips and Walt Disney World planning tips.

-Disclosure: I was invited to attend the Disney Social Media Moms Land & Sea Celebration in 2017, which included a three-night cruise aboard the Disney Wonder.
+Disclosure: I was invited to attend the Disney Social Media Moms Land & Sea Celebration, which included a three-night cruise aboard the Disney Wonder.
 Disney provided me with discounted conference admission, tickets, and lodging.
 Disney and its conference sponsors also provided me with additional gifts during the event.
 As always, all opinions are 100% my own.